cavo789/blog/blog/2023/11/03/site-creation/index.md

 Next step is to start my FTP client (which is [WinSCP](https://winscp.net/eng/download.php)) and copy my local `/blog/build` folder to my remote website.

-## Adding withcabin for RGPD compliant stats
+## Adding withcabin for GPDR compliant stats

 By adding the lines below to the `docusaurus.config.js` as child node of `const config`, I'm injecting a script into the body part.
-This will then allow RGPD compliant stats on [https://withcabin.com/](https://withcabin.com/).
+This will then allow GPDR compliant stats on [https://withcabin.com/](https://withcabin.com/).

 ```javascript
 scripts: [